idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/examples/ex11_prec.md

 Block diagonal preconditioning uses kernels' and integrated boundary conditions' `computeQpJacobian` methods to build a block diagonal matrix.
 It will +not account for variable coupling+.
 This is the default if a user does not specify a `[Preconditioning]` block in their input file.

 The Single Matrix Preconditioner builds its matrix using kernels' and integrated BCs' `computeQpJacobian` +and+ `computeQpOffDiagJacobian` methods, the latter of which is responsible for the contributions of coupled variables.
-A good, simple example of a `computeQpOffDiagJacobian` method is in [CoupledForce](https://github.com/idaholab/moose/blob/devel/framework/src/kernels/CoupledForce.C). `CoupledForce` contributes a waek-form residual equal to
+A good, simple example of a `computeQpOffDiagJacobian` method is in [CoupledForce](https://github.com/idaholab/moose/blob/devel/framework/src/kernels/CoupledForce.C). `CoupledForce` contributes a weak-form residual equal to

 $R_i = -\psi_i v$

-To determine the corresponding off-diagonal Jacobian contribution, one must take the deriative:
+To determine the corresponding off-diagonal Jacobian contribution, one must take the derivative:

 $\frac{\partial R_i}{\partial v_j} = -\psi_i \frac{\partial v}{\partial v_j} = -\psi_i \phi_j$